 There are many great vocabulary words to expose your little ones to when you are teaching about bats.
 I always emphasize that we are scientists and need to learn robust words.
 They eat that up!

 Sorts are a fun way to make your books interactive.
 You can also use them as an assessment tool.
 Watch your students sort the pieces and see if they are sorting them correctly.

-In our math tubs, we place math activities that are bat and nocturnal animal themed.
-These activities provide review of the math concepts we have been working on in class.
+In our math tubs, we have math activities that are bat and nocturnal animal-themed.
+These activities provide a review of the math concepts we have been working on in class.

 More Bat and Nocturnal Animal Resources

 As you can see, we are definitely going batty for bats in our classroom!
-If you are looking for some of the above resources and more, check these out!
+If you are looking for more bat activities for the classroom, check these out!